Our Values = Modules

 The Spirit forms and empowers people to carry out their unique gifting and calling.
 When learners embrace the New Testament vision of Jesus’ Spirit-annointed ministry as the basis for their ministry, they will begin to engender a passionate spirituality that is infectious to others around them.

-A missional imagination is developed when learners'’ exegete culture so they can formulate creative strategies to engage the grime and suffering of real life.
-A (growing) post-Christian culture is reason enough for emerging leaders to think outside the “four-walls” of “Church” so they can contextualize the message and mission of Jesus without the parameters of “Church” determining the scope of this message and mission.
+A missional imagination is developed when learners' exegete culture so they can formulate creative strategies to engage the grime and suffering of real life.
+A (growing) post-Christian culture is reason enough for emerging leaders to think outside the “four-walls” of “Church” so they can contextualize the message and mission of Jesus to reach this culture.

 Our culture needs authentic and intimate communities where people are developed as believers and mobilized for the purpose of reconciling others to God.
 The “church” exists as the “company of the redeemed” and is like an organism that is viral, growing, and enlivened by the Spirit.
 The “church” possesses no aspect of reality, authority, or hermeneutic privilege apart from that imparted to the callings and giftings of the individual believers.